Malav25/Malav25/README.md

 ### 🌱 What I'm Learning Next

-I'm currently focused on deepening my knowledge of **cloud-native development** and exploring **microservices architecture** to build more resilient and scalable applications.
+I'm currently focused on deepening my knowledge of **Generative AI** and exploring **Cloud architecture** to build more resilient and scalable applications.

 ---